Training Fair Models in Federated Learning without Data Privacy Infringement: FedFair: A Practical Solution

-Computing the federated loss does not infringe the data privacy of any client, because each empirical loss $\hat L_i(\theta)$ is privately computed by the corresponding client $U_i$, and all empirical losses are sent to the cloud server to compute the federated loss.
+Computing the federated loss does not infringe the data privacy of any client, because each empirical loss $\hat L_i(\theta)$ is privately computed by the corresponding client $U_i$, and all empirical losses are sent to the server to compute the federated loss.
+For every client, the server only knows the empirical loss of the client and the number of instances in the private data set.
+In other words, the client does not expose to the server any instance or any data distribution information.

-For every client, the cloud server only knows the empirical loss of the client and the number of instances in the private data set.
-In other words, the client does not expose any instance or any data distribution information.
+The real challenge is to estimate $L^{a, c}(\theta) - L^{b, c}(\theta)$ without infringing the data privacy of any client.
+Without a carefully designed method to estimate $L^{a, c}(\theta) - L^{b, c}(\theta)$, a client may expose to the server some distribution information about the sensitive attribute value or the target class.

-The real challenge is to accurately estimate $L^{a, c}(\theta) - L^{b, c}(\theta)$ without infringing the data privacy of any client.
 In the rest of this section, we first introduce a baseline method to estimate $L^{a, c}(\theta) - L^{b, c}(\theta)$ and discuss the limitations of this method.
 Then, we present our federated estimation method to estimate $L^{a, c}(\theta) - L^{b, c}(\theta)$ more accurately.
 Last, we develop an optimization method to find a good solution to the federated fair model training task.